Ninja-Squad/ninja-squad.github.com/_posts/2019-05-06-what-is-angular-ivy.md

 Previously, during the 2.0 beta phase, you had to reference manually each component and directive used in a component directly in its decorator.
-Modules were introduced to avoid that, but the downside was that it become the smallest unit of compilation: changing one element of the module lead to recompile all the elements of the module.
+Modules were introduced to avoid that, but the downside was that it became the smallest unit of compilation: changing one element of the module lead to recompile all the elements of the module.
 You can see how the code generated in Ivy takes us back to what was originally designed by the Angular team, with a `directives` property generated in the `ngComponentDef` field.